SofiaEngvall/ObsidianPublic/InfoSec/Tools n Info/01 - Network Exploration/arp-scan.md

                         Only display the responding host details.
 Useful if the output will be parsed by a script.

---ignoredups or -g      Don't display duplicate packets.
+--ignoredups or -g      Don´t display duplicate packets.
                         By default duplicate packets are flagged with "(DUP: n)" where n is the number of times this host has responded.